What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 This program should be done thrice a week on alternating days to allow for rest.

-The entire workout will last 8 minutes—however, if it is done with the recommended intensity, someone will feel completely spent and burn plenty of calories in little time and can therefore make no excuse of trying to achieve a calorie deficit without exercise.
+The entire workout lasts for 8 minutes.
+If done with the recommended intensity, it will leave you feeling completely spent and burning plenty of calories in a short time.
+This leaves no excuse for not achieving a calorie deficit without exercise.

-Fitness enthusiasts often pass by rowing machines without knowing what muscles does a rowing machine work but by understanding the benefits that the upper and lower body could gain from this machine and seeing the before and after pics, everyone serious about their fitness goals should include this amazing machine in their regimen.
+Fitness enthusiasts often pass by rowing machines without knowing what muscles work when it is used.
+However, by understanding the benefits that the upper and lower body could gain from this machine and seeing the before and after pics, everyone serious about their fitness goals should include this amazing machine in their regimen.

 Frequently Asked Questions